hosteur-sa-ch/rag-hosteur-backup-fileagent/README.md

 >You can have here 2 types of snapshots, Scheduled or Manual, relative to backup mode.

-##### Open Node details, get you snapshots, statistics and a search tool to find a files or forlder from backups.
+##### Open Agent details, get you snapshots, statistics and a search tool to find a files or forlder from backups.

 ![src](srcdoc/Screenshot_20211471.png)